Borrowing more money from your mortgage lender is one of the more common ways people will raise money on their property.

-Taking out a personal loan might give you quick access to money, however, interest rates vary considerably so it’s always worth shopping around if you decide to go down this route.
+Taking out a personal loan might give you faster access to money, but interest rates vary considerably between lenders.
+It’s always worth shopping around if you decide to go down this route.

 Borrowing additional money on your mortgage can give you access to extra funds when you need them.
 However, you should be certain that you can successfully meet the increase in your monthly mortgage payments before making an application.